 /R path.
 Awesome, isn’t it?!

 With a Docker image like this, you have control over the whole software context needed for reproducible research.
-You can easily extend it with more packages and share it without a fear of losing reproducibility.
+You can easily extend it with more packages and share it without fear of losing reproducibility.
 I recommend this approach in any data science project, in which results must be reproduced on more than one machine and also when working in a bigger data science team.